polkadot-developers/polkadot-docs/infrastructure/running-a-validator/operational-tasks/general-management.md

 Though they don't transfer funds, session keys are essential for validators as they sign messages related to consensus and parachains.
 Securing session keys is crucial as allowing them to be exploited or used across multiple nodes can lead to a loss of staked funds via [slashing](infrastructure/staking-mechanics/offenses-and-slashes.md).

-Given the current limitations in high-availability setups and the risks associated with double-signing, it’s recommended to run a single validator instance.
+Given the current limitations in high-availability setups and the risks associated with double-signing, it’s recommended to run only a single validator instance.
 Keys should be securely managed, and processes automated to minimize human error.

 There are two approaches for generating session keys: